ccembedded/ReverseLegrandAdorne/README.md

 This is the pattern that seems to repeat.
 There are some other patterns that are a little different, but that could be from interference.
 Channel 1 and channel 5 transmitting at the same time seems weird.

 Tried transmitting channel sequence 2, 5, 4, 3, 5 and 2, 1, 4, 3, 1 with RfCat.
 Both sequences work for turning switches on/off.

+After trying different lengths of the channel sequence to see if on/off can be triggered with less than the full sequence, I noticed that the sequence 2, 5, 4, 3, 5 works consistently but 2, 1, 4, 3, 1 does not.

+TestChannelSequence.py tries various channel sequences to toggle the switch and checks the data from the LCM to see if the switch is on or off.

+While testing TestChannelSequence.py I noticed some channel sequences would cause the LCM to change the switch state but the actual switch did not change state.
+Will need to add a voltage sensor on the output of a switch or use a light sensor to monitor a light controlled by the switch.

+## Identify Frames
+Used RfCat and a TI CC1111 dongle to capture all transmissions from the lighting system to identify other frames.

 # Message Format
 ## Full Message